Can we understand an auxetic pion-photon transition form factor within QCD? BaBar faces Belle: Discussion of results

+In the previous section we concentrated on the statistical analysis of the experimental data without attempting to provide deeper explanations.
+Here we turn to a discussion of the nature and the causes of the antithetic trends of the present data from the point of view of theory.

 There are two rigorous predictions for the behavior of the $\pi^0$ TFF, one extracted form the axial anomaly in the chiral limit of QCD, i.e., at $Q^2=0$ \cite{Adl69,BJ69}, and the other obtained from QCD in the asymptotic limit $Q^2\to \infty$ \cite{BL81-2phot}.
-The first condition gives
+To interpolate between the $Q^2=0$ and $Q^2=\infty$ limits, the following phenomenological monopole form has been proposed Brodsky and Lepage (BL) in \cite{BL81-2phot}: